puzzlepaint/freeage/Readme.md

 to run around either to the left or the right of it.
 The client thus cannot know the direction in which the scout would start to run, so it cannot simulate it properly before it is told about it by the server.

+If you are interested in contributing, the [good first issues](https://github.com/puzzlepaint/freeage/issues?q=is%3Aissue+is%3Aopen+label%3A%22good+first+issue%22) might be a good place to start.

 14!